 What to do when you can no longer “trust your gut”?

-The recent paradigms shift driven by COVID 19 has further increased Consumer Goods Brands focus on their ability to access data towards better decisions around commercial strategy and the wider Revenue Management approach.
+The digital analytics race has caused Consumer Goods Brands to focus on their ability to access data for better decision-making around commercial strategy and the wider Revenue Management approach.

 Key trends observed across retail and consumer landscape